saucelabs/elemental-next/frontend/tips/50-how-to-work-with-hovers/_javascript.md

----
-language: javascript
-level: 1
-hide_sidebar: true
-publish_date: 2019-08-09
-last_update:
-  date: 2023-02-22
----

-## A Solution

-The most popular use case for a hover action is to display additional menu options(submenu.)

-By leveraging Selenium's [Actions](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/input_exports_Actions.html) we can handle more complex user interactions like hovers.
-This is done by telling Selenium which element we want to move the mouse to, and then performing what we need to after.

 ## Example

 Our example application is available [here](http://the-internet.herokuapp.com/hovers) on [the-internet](http://github.com/tourdedave/the-internet).
 It has a few avatars displayed in a grid layout.
 When you hover over each of them, they display additional user information and a link to view a full profile.